Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Experimental Settings

-To verify the capability of LLMs, we mimic the replication study in 2023 and simulate 25 LLM agents as 25 experiment participants.
-Each simulated subject need to make order quantity decisions in 25 rounds and they would get history information, including order quantities and profits in the past rounds.
-It should be noticed that demand for each day is computerized by the sum of three dices, ranging from 3 to 18.
 We conducted Mann-Whitney test to validate whether data under two conditions show significant difference. \textit{p}-value from the data generated by all the LLMs, except for GPT-4o mini, is much lower than 0.01, whereas GPT-4o mini has a \textit{p}-value of 0.806.

 In addition, we analyze the average order quantity under aforementioned two conditions.
 Aside from the hypothesis, \cite{doi:10.1287/mnsc.1120.1638} also demonstrated that order quantity under scheme O is higher than optimal value derived by expected profit maximization model (10.5), while order quantity under scheme C is lower than 10.5.
-Our generated data showed that average order quantity under scheme O by different LLMs are Llama-70B (9.95), Qwen-72B (9.98), Qwen-32B (9.97), GPT-3.5 (10.78), GPT-4 (11.448).
-Average order quantity under scheme C are Llama (9.50), Qwen-72B (9.06), Qwen-32B (7.49), GPT 3.5 (10.25), GPT-4 (9.87).
+Our generated data showed that average order quantity under scheme O by different LLMs are LLaMA-70B (9.95), Qwen-72B (9.98), Qwen-32B (9.97), GPT-3.5 (10.78), GPT-4 (11.448).
+Average order quantity under scheme C are LLaMA (9.50), Qwen-72B (9.06), Qwen-32B (7.49), GPT 3.5 (10.25), GPT-4 (9.87).
 Thus, GPT-4 showcases more similar average order quantity compared with original data.